The style is refined yet relaxed: a perfect spot to enjoy a perfectly prepared cocktail or a chilled glass served by our knowledgeable bar staff.

 Soup of the Day and Freshly Baked Bread £5.50 (V)

-Chargrilled 28 day Matured Ribeye Steak, Chips, Seasonal Salad, Garlic Butter or Pepper Sauce £17.95 (GF)
+Chargrilled 28 day Matured Ribeye Steak, Hand Cut Chips, Seasonal Salad, Green Peppercorn or Cornish Blue Sauce £17.95 (GF)

 Fish and Chips

 Ale Battered Fish, Rustic Chips, Crushed Peas and Accompaniments £13.50